zyueek/ASE2025_subdomain/README.md

-# ICSE26_subdomain
+# ASE2025_subdomain
-The repository for submission ICSE 2026
+The repository for submission ASE 2025
 ### For the Subdomain Takeover Detection:
 - **Script**:
   Contains scripts for scraping data using the GitHub API, Word of Code codebase and analyzing this data.